allisson/secure-qrcode/README.md

 ## run the api

-The server can be started using a docker image.
+The server can be started using a docker image:

 ```bash
 docker run --rm -p 8000:8000 quay.io/allisson/secure-qrcode